 Ice breaker questions encouraged attendees to interact on the Community Board.

-An initial ice-breaker pops up on attendees web and mobile app.
+An initial ice-breaker pops up on attendees web portal and mobile app.